marisofie/epfl_ada_project/README.md

 It has been observed that the most frequent cases of food poisoning occurs near the seaside.
 To broaden our research, we have chosen to study another dataset "beach-e.-coli-predictions.csv" (373.53 KB).
 It shows predicted E. coli levels based on an experimental analytical modeling approach.

 Sanitation in the streets could also have an impact on the restaurant's hygiene.
-To explore this hypothesis, a dataset called sanitation.csv (from the website https://data.cityofchicago.org/Service-Requests/311-Service-Requests-Sanitation-Code-Complaints-Hi/me59-5fac, 34.4 Mo) has been introduced.
+To explore this hypothesis, a dataset called sanitation.csv (from the website ([City Of Chicago](https://data.cityofchicago.org/Service-Requests/311-Service-Requests-Sanitation-Code-Complaints-Hi/me59-5fac), 34.4 Mo) has been introduced.
 Hopefully, this could give an extra explanation on why some facilities are less hygienic than others.